neijrr/nextcloud_passwords_handbook_ru/Administrators/Migrations/Minimum-Requirement-Error.md

 3. Continue with the correct steps based on the version number

 ##### If the result is the previous version number
-Example: You tried to upgrade from 2020.12.1 and the result of the previous command was 2020.12.1.
+Example: You tried to upgrade _from_ 2020.12.1 and the result of the previous command _is_ 2020.12.1.

 1. Open the apps or custom_apps folder where the passwords app is installed
 2. Remove the current version with `rm -rf passwords`